plotly/plotly.github.io/_posts/dashboards-spectacle/2018-05-03-slide-decks.md

  - title: Add Charts
    sub-steps:
-    - copy: "If you would like to add your Plotly charts to your slide deck, navigate to the top toolbar and click the Plotly button.
+    - copy: "If you would like to add your Chart Studio charts to your slide deck, navigate to the top toolbar and click the Plotly button.
 On the right-hand side of the screen there you can simply paste the charts URL.
-Click here for more information about [sharing](https://help.plot.ly/how-sharing-works-in-plotly/) and [embedding Plotly charts](https://help.plot.ly/embed-graphs-in-websites/)."
+Click here for more information about [sharing](https://help.plot.ly/how-sharing-works-in-plotly/) and [embedding Chart Studio charts](https://help.plot.ly/embed-graphs-in-websites/)."
       img: "![Add Charts](../static/images/slide-decks/add-chart.PNG)"

  - title: Add Images